 1796: He met the poet Samuel Taylor Coleridge, then training to become a Unitarian Minister in Shrewsbury, who encouraged him to write “The Principles of Human Action”.

 1797: Losing his desire to become a radical Unitarian William Hazlitt left the college.
 Whilst in London he met a number of influential radicals including Leigh Hunt and Lord Byron.
 Next he had desires at being a portrait painter but with no commissions and little success he decided on becoming a writer.

-1806: Published his first major work “Free Thoughts on Public Affairs” which was an attack on William Pitt and his Government, especially in foreign policy.
+1806: Hazlitt published his first major work “Free Thoughts on Public Affairs” which was an attack on William Pitt and his Government, especially in foreign policy.
 He opposed the war with France and the consequent heavy taxation.
 He next wrote a succession of pamphlets about political corruption and the need to change the system of voting.
 He also began to write for “The Times” newspaper as his friend Thomas Barnes was the parliamentary reporter and then became the Editor.

 1807: Published “Reply to Malthus”

-1813: Taken on as the parliamentary reporter for “The Morning Chronicle” a newspaper with Whig leanings, however he criticised both the Tories and the Whigs with equal enthusiasm.
+1813: He was taken on as the parliamentary reporter for “The Morning Chronicle” a newspaper with Whig leanings, however he criticised both the Tories and the Whigs with equal enthusiasm.
 He also wrote scathing articles for “The Examiner” the Radical journal edited by Leigh Hunt.
 Never rich he had to write for many other journals such as the “Edinburgh Review” “The Yellow Dwarf” and the “London Magazine” to try and make ends meet.
 Besides politics he wrote on art, drama and literature.

 1817: Wrote the book “Characters of Shakespeare”.